Excitation of control-affine systems and Koopman error bounds: Flexible sampling and uniform error bounds for bilinear EDMD

-This section presents an application of the results derived in Sections~\ref{sec:problem-formulation} and~\ref{sec:excitation}, which originally motivated their development.
-To this end, we first recap the basics of Koopman theory to consider dynamical systems through the lens of observables.
-In particular, we highlight that control affinity is preserved for the generator of the Koopman semigroup of linear and bounded operators.
-We then show how the affine-linear data fitting from Section~\ref{sec:problem-formulation} can be applied such that flexible data sampling for bilinear EDMDc is possible.
-In Section~\ref{subsec:kernel:EDMD}, we discuss kernel EDMD, a variant of EDMD using data informed observables to model the underlying dynamics.
-The contribution in this section is an update of the error bounds for the control extension that was first derived in~\cite{BoldPhil24}.
+This section presents an application of the results derived in Sections~\ref{sec:problem-formulation} and~\ref{sec:excitation} based on the Koopman theory introduced in Subsection~\ref{subsec:Koopman}, which originally motivated their development.
+To this end, we show how the affine-linear data fitting from Subsection~\ref{sec:problem-formulation} can be applied such that flexible data sampling for bilinear EDMDc is possible.
+In Subsection~\ref{subsec:kernel:EDMD}, we discuss kernel EDMD, a variant of EDMD using data informed observables to model the underlying dynamics.
+The contribution in this section is an update of the error bounds for the control extension that was first derived by~\cite{BoldPhil24}.